mpdairy/elm-component-updater/README.md

 components.
-It also allows for some really nice abstractions, like the `Many` component (shown as in examples far below), which lets you easily create and display a collection of any component, without having to worry about the underlying implementation.
+It also allows for some really nice abstractions, like the `Many` component (shown as in examples far below), which lets you easily create and display a collection of any component.

 # Examples

-### Prelude
+### The Stock Modules

-There will be three stock components that we use to build up more complicated components:
+There are three stock components that we'll use to build up more complicated components:

 * `EditableLabel` is a label that can be changed with an edit button (demo, source)
 * `Timer` is a standard kitchen timer that counts down from whatever you set and flashes when it reaches zero (demo, source)
-* `SuperBuzzer` is just a bigger, animated "buzzer" that really grabs your attention (demo, source)
+* `SuperBuzzer` is just a big, animated "buzzer" that really grabs your attention (demo, source)

+The modules, and the modules to come, are, admittedly, hideous in appearance.

 ## TaskTimer

 A `TaskTimer` is just a kitchen timer with a task name and description.
 The idea is that later we will use many of them to make a timed todo list.
-We'll also make each `TaskTimer` display the number of times it has buzzed.

 First, the module name and imports: